OMEGAftw/Turbo-Gym/README.md

 # Turbo Gym

-This is a single page website of Gym with online `time-table` of the different classes.
+This is a single page website of Gym with online info.

 ## Languages Used